PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 Removed Error Message when Offsetting beyond Sheets Rows/Columns

-### Note this experimental version may have some issues
+### Note this experimental version may have some bugs